-Berlin’s Deutscher Dom – not to be confused with the Berliner Dom which is the largest protestant church in Berlin – is best known as one of the three buildings which make up the spectacular ‘trinity ensemble’ in the Gendarmenmarkt square in Mitte including its twin the Französische Dom (French Cathedral) and the Konzerthaus or Concert Hall.
+Berlin's Deutscher Dom – not to be confused with the Berliner Dom which is the largest protestant church in Berlin – is best known as one of the three buildings which make up the spectacular ensemble in the Gendarmenmarkt square in Mitte including the Französischer Dom (French Cathedral) and the Konzerthaus.
 The Deutscher Dom was erected in 1708 under Elector Friedrich III, who had crowned himself King Friedrich I in 1701 and was intent, along with his wife Queen Sophie Charlotte, in turning Berlin into a royal residence to rival Versailles.

 Another victim of Allied bombings, the building was badly damaged during the war.
-The church and tower burned down in 1943, and were slowly restored between 1982 and 1996.
-Since 1992 a German Parliament exhibition can be seen here entitled “Wege, Irrwege and Umwege” roughly translated as “Paths, Loosing Track and Detours” or the development of parliamentary democracy in Germany – ways and roundabouts.
+The church and tower burned down in 1943 and were slowly restored between 1982 and 1996.
+Since 1992 a German Parliament exhibition can be seen here entitled "Wege, Irrwege and Umwege", translated as "Milestones - Setbacks - Sidetracks".
 No religious services are held here.

 |Phone:||030 22 73 04 31|